-Children's Administration is the public child welfare system for Washington state and as such is held to very high standards for improving child safety, placement stability, and child and family well-being.
+As the public child welfare system for Washington state, Children's Administration is held to very high standards for improving child safety, placement stability and child and family wellbeing.

 In addition to continuous quality improvement efforts designed to meet the requirements of federal, state, and judicial oversight entities, the Administration engages in ongoing self appraisal.
 Children's Administration workers are dedicated to doing the best possible work for vulnerable children not because of mandates but because it is the work to which we are committed.